sudheermuthyala/terraform-/09-terraform-modules/111-defining-child-module-/README.md

         - Accessing Module Output Values
         - Tainting Resource with a module
 ## Defining a Child Module
-- We need to Understat
+- We need to Understa